MatrixAI/Mango/DesignDocs/Filesystems.md

 + Implement an offline/secure backup solution
 + Cry and give up

-We could also conduct a series of poweroff tests with different SD cards to deterime wether newer cards have inbuilt ECC.
+We could also conduct a series of poweroff tests with different SD cards to determine wether newer cards have inbuilt ECC.